Paulescu/real-time-ohlc-with-bytewax/README.md

 ## What is this repo about?
 This repository shows how to

-* fetch real-time data from an external websocket (in this case, Coinbase Websocket API)
+* fetch real-time trade data from the [Coinbase Websocket API](https://help.coinbase.com/en/cloud/websocket-feeds/exchange)
-* process it in real-time using [Bytewax](https://bytewax.io/), and
+* transform trade data into OHLC data in real-time using [Bytewax](https://bytewax.io/), and
-* plot the processed data (in this case OHLC points) with Streamlit.
+* plot the OHLC data using [Bokeh](https://bokeh.org/) and [Streamlit](https://github.com/streamlit/streamlit).

-The final app is public 👉🏽 [Streamlit app]()
+The final app is publicly deployed on Streamlit Cloud 👉🏽 [click here]()

 ## Quick setup